 Again, markup is optional and not required for your website content to rank in standard search results, but it can enable some benefits for small businesses:

-• Future-readiness: As AI and machine learning continue to evolve, schema markup is important for applications beyond search engines.
+Future-readiness: As AI and machine learning continue to evolve, schema markup may be important for applications beyond search engines.

 Keep in mind though, Google points out that “using structured data enables a feature to be present, it does not guarantee that it will be present,” meaning your efforts may not yield rich results.